wang-q/genomes/groups/Archaea.md

 # rm ASSEMBLY/check.lst
 bash ASSEMBLY/check.sh

-## Put the misplaced directory into the right place
+## Put the misplaced directories into the right ones
 #bash ASSEMBLY/reorder.sh
 ##
 ## This operation will delete some files in the directory, so please be careful